 Terms Definition Carlings A stiffening member used to supplement the regular stiffening arrangement.
 Casing The covering or bulkhead around or about any space for protection.
 Cellular construction A structural arrangement where there are two closely spaced boundaries and internal diaphragm plates arranged in such a manner to create small compartments.
 Centreline girder A longitudinal member located on the centreline of the ship.
 Chain Connected metal rings or links used for holding anchor, fastening timber cargoes, etc. Chain locker A compartment usually at the forward end of a ship which is used to store the anchor chain.
 Chain pipe A section of pipe through which the anchor chain enters or leaves the chain locker.
 Chain stopper A device for securing the chain cable when riding at anchor as well as securing the anchor in the housed position in the hawse pipe, thereby relieving the strain on the windlass.
 Coaming The vertical boundary structure of a hatch or skylight.
 Cofferdams See Ch 2, Sec 3, [1].
 Collar plate A patch used to, partly or completely, close a hole cut for a longitudinal stiffener passing through a transverse web.
 Collision bulkhead The foremost main transverse watertight bulkhead.
 Companionway A weathertight entrance leading from a ship's deck to spaces below.
 Compartment An internal space bounded by bulkheads or plating.
-Confined space A space identified by one of the following characteristics: limited openings for entry and exit, unfavourable natural ventilation or not designed for continuous worker occupancy.
+Continually manned space A space in which the continuous or prolonged presence of seafarers is necessary for normal operational periods.
+This includes spaces routinely occupied for a period of 20 minutes or more during normal operational periods.
 Corrugated bulkhead A bulkhead including corrugations and usually fitted with lower and upper stools.
-Corrugation Plating arranged in a corrugated fashion.
+Corrugation Plating arranged in a corrugated fashion, shedder and gusset plates excluded.
 Cross deck The area between cargo hatches.
 Cross ties Large transverse structural members joining longitudinal bulkheads or joining a longitudinal bulkhead with double side structures and used to support them against hydrostatic and hydrodynamic loads.
 Deck A horizontal structure element that defines the upper or lower boundary of a compartment.
 Deckhouse See Ch 1, Sec 1, [2.4.6].
 Deck structure The deck plating with stiffeners, girders and supporting pillars.
 Deck transverse Transverse PSM at the deck.
 Deep tank Any tank which extends between two decks or the shell/inner bottom and the deck above or higher.
 Designer A party who creates documentation submitted to the Society necessary for approval or for information.
 The designer can be the builder or a party contracted by the builder or owner to create this documentation.
 Discharges Any piping leading through the ship's sides for conveying bilge water, circulating water, drains etc. Docking bracket A bracket located in the double bottom to locally strengthen the bottom structure for the purposes of docking.